 In 2014, he joined the team of Fairmont Le Château Frontenac as director of mixology and spearheaded the new cocktail program at the hotel.
 Quickly, he made his mark in Quebec by leading Bistro Le Sam to be ranked among the best bars in the city.

-If you find yourself in Quebec City, make sure your stop by Bistro Le Sam for one of Chabaane’s renowned gin & tonics.
+If you find yourself in Quebec City, make sure you stop by Bistro Le Sam for one of Chabaane’s renowned gin & tonics.
 His secret?
 An artisanal tonic water he makes from scratch.

 “By recreating a British Navy formula for early 1900’s, I make sure that our tonic water is refreshing, tasteful, fragrant and with just the right amount of sweetness and bitterness,” says Chabaane.
 “Rich in lemon and orange peel, but also with the addition of bergamot.
 It gives a nice and fresh citrus kick which will marry any gin with ease.”

 Finally, he embarked on the Queen Elizabeth adventure in 2016, determined to give Montrealers an experience they have never seen before.
-His new baby, Nacarat, has been open since July 10 2017 and already offers several unique products like the barrel-aged negroni.
+His new baby, Nacarat, has been open since July 10, 2017 and offers several unique products like the barrel-aged negroni.